Here are DGY's Favorite Winter Makes from Winter 2018-2019!

 Who doesn't love blanket scarves?
 No one.
 Ever since blanket scarves were popularized in the early 2010's, everyone (especially those of us living in colder climates) was happy and welcoming to this wonderful invention.
 Have you ever created a blanket scarf yourself?
 If you're a knitter, now is your chance!

 Kalley of @kneedlesandlove also used our Variegated Thick and Thin Wool Yarn for her project!
 She chose the colorway Waves, which features several serene shades of blue.
-Right now, the Blue Ridge Blanket Scarf Knitting Pattern is free on on website!
+Grab the Blue Ridge Blanket Scarf Knitting Kit on our website!

 If you're thinking the yarn in the image above looks quite a lot like yet another example of our Variegated Thick and Thin Wool Yarn, you're correct!
 Chantal (@yarniqueblog on Instagram) chose this beloved yarn in the colorway Love Letter to create The Snuggly Love Bubble Cowl.
 (We just used the word "love" a lot, we know.
 That's what we're about here.)

 Similar to the scoodie in its hood/scarf combo design, the Snuggly Love Bubble Cowl allows to to wear a hood with any clothing!
 If you'd like another free pattern (and we know that you would), you're in luck!
-The Snuggly Love Bubble Cowl Knitting Pattern is free on DarnGoodYarn.com!
+Grab the Snuggly Love Bubble Cowl Knitting Kit on DarnGoodYarn.com!

 We love the rich color, classic wintertime look, and extreme softness of this fantastic scarf!
 A thick and warm scarf is something that all knitters need to make at least once in their lifetime.
 But, once you make one, you'll want to make more!
-With that in mind, it's a good thing that The Milan Scarf knitting pattern is free right now on our website!
+With that in mind, you can grab the The Milan Scarf knitting kit on our website!

 Our favorite things about this shawl are: 1) It's made from recycled and eco-friendly yarn, 2) it's fashionable and can be worn several different ways, and 3) Lindsay crocheted the piece with impressive and excellent skill!